arloliu/jsonpack/README.md

 The benchmark result indicates jsonpack keeps constant performance on both encoding and encoding side, and keeps very low memory allocation size and times.

+## Explanation of Benchmark Result
-The benchmark result also delivers an important message.
+The benchmark result also delivers some important messages.

-**The performance of operating with golang map sucks**
+1. The performance of operating with golang map sucks.
+2. The pointer of type likes `*string`, `*int32` cost twice of time.
+3. Golang reflection is expensive, `reflect.ValueOf(...)` is very expensive.

+# Performance Tips
+According to the explanation of benchmarking and some tests during the implementation stage of this library, there are some suggestions in the following.
-So it's better to use struct if possible. :)
+1. It's better to use struct instead of map for encode/decode if possible.
+2. When declares struct fields, declares it as value instead of pointer to value gives performance gain.
+3. Designs a small and compacted structure, uses number type to represent enum. fields instead of declares it as string type.